Operational Guidelines: One-Parent Family Payment

 One-Parent Family Payment is not payable in addition to other social welfare payments (other than with Child Benefit) except in the following circumstances:

-(1) a person in receipt of the maximum rate of One-Parent Family Payment or reduced rate One-Parent Family Payment may be paid the half-rate of one of the following payments, provided the conditions are satisfied:
+(1) A person in receipt of the maximum rate of One-Parent Family Payment or reduced rate One-Parent Family Payment may be paid the half-rate of one of the following payments, provided the conditions are satisfied:

 (3) Working Family Payment may be payable to employed persons on low income in addition to One-Parent Family Payment.
 However, One-Parent Family Payment is assessable as means.